YETI Panga 50 Review

 Our Analysis and Test Results

-The YETI Panga is 10 inches tall, 14 inches wide, and 23.5 inches long.
+The Yeti Panga is 10 inches tall, 14 inches wide, and 23.5 inches long.
 It's made of high-density, laminated nylon, and when empty and dry, it weighs 5.2 pounds.
-This burly profile gives it the necessary heft to withstand some serious rough and tumble.
-Its duffel shape, innovative Hydrolock zippered closure system makes this bag utterly watertight.
-With removable backpack straps, and utterly waterproof construction make it the ultimate travel dry pack.
+This burly profile gives it the necessary heft to withstand some serious rough and tumble, and the innovative Hydrolock zippered closure system makes this bag utterly watertight.
+With removable backpack straps and a convenient duffel shape, this truly is the ultimate dry pack.

-The ability to keep your gear dry is clearly the most important aspect of these products, and the Panga does not disappoint in this metric.
+The ability to keep your gear dry is clearly the most important aspect of these products, and the Panga excels in this pivotal metric.
 It earns an elusive perfect score for its ability to not only prevent a single drop of water from getting inside the bag throughout all of our testing but for being completely airtight as well.
 To complete our submersion test, a 170-pound man had to sit on the bag to get it underwater, and after floating on it for a while, there was still no water inside.
 We frequently trusted this bag with our camera gear and didn't worry when we flipped in rapids.

 The outer material of the Panga quickly sheds water when it is pulled ashore, and no matter how long you've had it in the water, the fabric never becomes damp.
 Water absorbent material is one of the primary problems with super-lightweight models, but not so with this watertight monster.

-Our one complaint about the Panga in this category is that it has a relatively rigid shape and no roll-top closure system, which prevents you from removing extra air from the internal cavity.
+Our one complaint about the Panga in this category is that it has a relatively rigid shape and no roll-top closure system; this limits your ability to remove extra air from the internal cavity.